Skip to content

 Provider Backend Description

-azure_openai Semantic Kernel Azure OpenAI Service (enterprise-deployed models)
+azure_openai OpenAI Agents backend Azure OpenAI Service (enterprise-deployed models)

-ollama Semantic Kernel Local models via Ollama (Llama, Mistral, etc.)
+ollama Claude backend Local models via Ollama (Llama, Mistral, etc.)

 Choose a backend

-• Claude Backendprovider: anthropic.
-Quick start, authentication providers (api_key / oauth_token / bedrock / vertex / foundry), and Claude-specific capabilities like permission modes, extended thinking, web search, subagents, bash and file_system scoping.
+• Claude Backendprovider: anthropic (and local ollama models).
+Authentication providers (api_key / oauth_token / bedrock / vertex / foundry) and Claude-specific capabilities like permission modes, extended thinking, web search, and subagents.

 Shared configuration fields